-WiscWeb - WordPress UW Theme - Auto Scaling of Images with "-scaled" File Name
+WiscWeb - Auto Scaling of images with "-scaled" file name

 In version 5.3, WordPress rolled out a change to the behavior of the Media Library such that images larger than a certain size will be automatically scaled upon upload.
 WordPress can now detect when an image exceeds the maximum recommended web-optimized size and will scale the file down and append "-scaled" to the file name.